themefisher/meghna-hugo/exampleSite/content/english/blog/installation.md

 author: wifi-ninja
 image_webp: "/images/blog/requirements-gathering-wireless-infrastructure.webp"
 image: "/images/blog/requirements-gathering-wireless-infrastructure.png"
-description: This is meta description
+description: wifi, design, requirements gathering, best practice

 ---
 The process of requirements gathering should be the first step in designing and implementing a high-density WLAN.
 Through the process of requirements gathering, you can identify network design characteristics, allowing the Wi-Fi network to align with business objectives and meet desired performance levels.